 The invasion of personal space can be an unintentional barrier to your first-time guest.

-It may be the only thing your guest remembers from their first time visit.
+It may be the only thing your guest remembers from their first visit.

 Nothing quite ruins my Sunday church experience like the 65-year-old greeter who tries to mouth kiss me every time I go.